Disconnection: the source of all ill-health

 I slowly started listening to my body, which talks through sensations and feelings.
 By listening to my aches, pains, acidity, and watching them carefully, I noticed what makes them better or worse.
 I did the same with my thoughts: observing them, writing a journal, and even did a course on reflective thinking.
 Just like you don’t have to like every trait of a good friend, I have learnt to own the thoughts that I don’t like, knowing that they too are a part of me and in some way are teaching me something about myself that no one else can.
 I have become more comfortable with my physicality and mental processes.

-Deriving a sense of connection from home was difficult for me, and perhaps is for anyone who has moved around a lot and lived alone.
+Deriving a sense of connection from home was difficult for me and perhaps is for anyone who has moved around a lot and lived alone.
 Urban living, where one lives in high rise flats within gated societies, breed their own kind of isolation.
 Nuclear families, double income homes means that neighbours are caught up with their own lives and hardly ever visit or encourage you to visit.
-Feeling rooted in my home came very gradually to me, also after having made a decision not to do out-station jobs.
+Feeling rooted in my home came very gradually to me, also after having decided not to do out-station jobs.
 Home now is not just a place that looks just pretty, but rather a safe space where I manifest my true self.

-3. Disconnection with nature
+3. Disconnection with People

 Mud on my feet was dirt, rains were to be avoided, and the sun was an irritant.
-The disconnection was absolute.
+The disconnection was complete.
 Nature is also where my most significant turn-around has been.
-From learning to walk barefoot on mud, to taking sun baths and watching the sky, reconnecting with nature is what has got me in tune with my own body.
-Of all the three types of disconnection I have mentioned, connecting with nature is also one that is most in our control, for nature offers itself in abundance, irrespective of where or who we are.
+Once I learned to walk barefoot on mud & home, take sun baths and watch the sky, I also learned to reconnect with my own body.

-One response to “Disconnection: the source of all ill-health”
+1 thought on “Disconnection: the source of all ill-health”

-Leave a Reply
+Leave a Comment